 An ecosystem in danger

-The constant rise in greenhouse gas emissions is causing an increase in global temperatures which are also warming the ocean.
+The constant rise in greenhouse gas emissions is causing an increase in global temperatures including the Ocean.
 This is leading to a domino effect of other damage such as a loss of oxygen or acidification in certain areas.
 These changes have huge impacts on nearly all marine life forms and on the benefical effects they have each day on the well-being of our societies.

 - 80 % of marine life is made up of microorganisms